isomerpages/moe-haisingcatholic/_need-to-hide/Frequently Asked Questions (FAQ).md

 </p>
 </li>
 </ol>
-<p>Books and uniforms will be available for purchase in the school canteen
+<p>Textbooks, name tags and uniforms are available for purchase at the school premises on an <strong>appointment basis</strong> on the following dates: 22, 23, 26, 29 and 30 Dec 2025.</p>
-between 20 and 30 Dec 2024.
-Please use the QR code (below) to make a booking to enter the school.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/QR4.png">
 </div>